jaeyk/digital_data_collection_workshop/A_syllabus.md

 You must have all the software downloaded and installed PRIOR to the first day of class.

+See [this guideline](https://github.com/jaeyk/PS239T/blob/master/B_Install.md) for more information on installation.

 ## Curriculum Outline / Schedule

 The schedule is subject to change based on the class's rate of progress.